RhizomeDB/spec/README.md

 #### 4.2.2.6 Ancestors & Provenance

 A complete causal history is built up by recursively following parent edges, from the node being investigated back to its geneses.
-As long as there is an unbroken path from one node to another, it is said to be the "descendent" of its "ancestor".
+As long as there is an unbroken path from one node to another, it is said to be the "descendant" of its "ancestor".
 For example, in the above graph, `bafy...avocado` is an ancestor of `bafy...baklava` along the blue path.

 Only direct parents SHOULD be listed in a [`Cause`] field, as the complete history is intact [transatively][transative].
 For example, in the graph above, `bafy...ambrosia` has no direct link to `bafy...agave` and `bafy...bun` has no direct link to `bafy...bean` because indirect, transative histories exists (shown in pink and orange respectively).
 The fact that this path crosses writers or stores is immaterial.